VerDatAs/int-typo3/README.md

 ## Installation

-The best way to get started with the LCMS is to install TYPO3 using DDEV, Docker and Composer on your local machine (also refer to [](https://docs.typo3.org/m/typo3/tutorial-getting-started/12.4/en-us/Index.html#)).
+The best way to get started with the LCMS is to install TYPO3 using DDEV, Docker and Composer on your local machine (also refer to [
+TYPO3 - Getting Started Tutorial](https://docs.typo3.org/m/typo3/tutorial-getting-started/12.4/en-us/Index.html#)).

 ### Pre-Installation Checklist